ITU / NATO Phonetic Alphabet

-- the ITU international phonetic alphabet used for voice radio communications, and general telecommunications applications
+- a list or chart of the ITU or NATO phonetic alphabet used for voice radio communications, and general telecommunications applications

-The international phonetic alphabet is widely used for radio communications and other applications.
+The ITU or NATO phonetic alphabet is widely used for radio communications and other applications.

 Even when using standard telephone lines letters such as "B" and "P" for example may sound very different.
 Many other letters also sound relatively similar, and particularly over radio communications equipment, it may be different to distinguish between them.